EVOLVED-5G/CAPIF_API_Services/README.md

 #### Invoker
 To authenticate an invoker user, we must perform next steps:
 - register on the CAPIF network with invoker role.
+[Register an entity](#register-an-entity)
-- get a Json Web Token (JWT) in order to request onboarding
+- get a Json Web Token (JWT) in order to request onboarding [Get access token for an existing entity](#get-access-token-for-an-existing-entity)
 - Retrieve CA certificate from platform.
+[Retrieve and store CA certificate](#retrieve-and-store-ca-certificate)
-- Request onboarding adding public key to request, and
+- Request onboarding adding public key to request.
+[Onboard an Invoker](#onboard-an-invoker)
 - Store certificate signed by CAPIF platform to allow TLS onwards.

 #### Publisher
 To authenticate an invoker user, we must perform next steps:
 - register on the CAPIF network with invoker role.
+[Register an entity](#register-an-entity)
-- get a Json Web Token (JWT) in order to request onboarding
+- get a Json Web Token (JWT) in order to request onboarding.
+[Get access token for an existing entity](#get-access-token-for-an-existing-entity)
 - Retrieve CA certificate from platform.
+[Retrieve and store CA certificate](#retrieve-and-store-ca-certificate)
 - Request sign the public key to CAPIF including beared with JWT.
+[Sign publisher certificate](#sign-publisher-certificate)
 - Store certificate signed by CAPIF platform to allow TLS onwards.

 ### JWT Authentication APIs